harrislapiroff/chromamine.com/src/posts/how-should-we-notate-role-free-contra-dance-formation.md

 Okay, I should explain myself.
 First some background:

 When contra dance choreography is written out, one typically notes the formation of the dance in a brief phrase.
-The most common formations in modern contra dancing are **duple improper** and **becket** (which is itself a variation of duple improper).
+The most common formations in modern contra dancing are **duple improper** and **becket** (which is itself a variation of duple improper[^1]).

 **Duple** here is short for **duple minor** meaning dancers start in a long line of couples and break that line into smaller (minor) sets of two couples – four people each.
 When a caller says "take hands four" at the start of the dance, they are saying, in other words, "get into duple minor formation."

-**Improper** here means that every other couple switches places with their partner so that each ring of four has alternating lark-robin-lark-robin[^1] dancers.
-When a caller says "Ones[^2] cross over" they are saying, in other words, "get into improper formation."
+**Improper** here means that every other couple switches places with their partner so that each ring of four has alternating lark-robin-lark-robin[^2] dancers.
+When a caller says "Ones[^3] cross over" they are saying, in other words, "get into improper formation."

 This is contrasted with **proper** formation in which the long line of couples has all the larks on one side and all the robins on the other.
-Many chestnuts[^3] are proper as well as the occasional modern contra and most English Country Dances.
+Many chestnuts[^4] are proper as well as the occasional modern contra and most English Country Dances.
 To a contra dancer in this day and age, proper formation often feels archaic.

 :::note
 I'm skipping over the explanation of **becket** as well as the many other possible formations for contra dances – if you're curious, you can peruse [The Caller's Box Glossary][glossary].